-“Doesn’t make me feel any better,” Travis stated solemnly.
-“Relaying the story brought it all back, all of those experiences.
-Eighteen months later, and it’s like I’m right back there in that fucking basement again, reliving the moment.
-These are memories that won’t go away, Ben, no matter how hard I try to stomp them down, and it’s worse, because now they’re fresh and new, re-opened and exposed.
-Plus you know the truth about Boston, and that scares the shit out of me, too, because how can I expect you to understand or relate to any of it?
-No doubt you’re seeing me very differently, what with Jack and now this…”
+“Doesn’t make me feel any better.”
+Travis was solemn.
+“Retelling that nightmare brought it all back.
+Eighteen months later, and it’s like I’m right there in that fucking basement again, reliving the moment.
+These images don’t go away, Ben, no matter how hard I try to stomp them down.
+What’s worse, now you know the truth about what happened.
+That scares the shit out of me, man.
+How can I expect you to understand any of it?
+You’re probably seeing me very differently, what with Jack and now this…”

 “It’s really hard to believe,” Ben continued, running his chin through the hairs on the top of Travis’ head, lightly kissing his scalp.
 “Why would Eric do that to you?
 It’s not like he didn’t already have you.”

 “I’ve tried to analyze it for eighteen months,” Travis replied.
 “And there’s no defining or explaining it other than I guess Eric didn’t have me the way he wanted.
-Apparently, he wanted to break me, and he succeeded in doing just that.”
+Apparently, he wanted to break me, and, boy, did he succeed in doing it.”

-“Just because you don’t believe it, doesn’t mean it can’t happen,” Travis snapped, aggravation seeping through his otherwise exhausted disposition.
-“That’s exactly why I never told anyone about it, because no one would believe it was against my will, that I didn’t want the drugs or the restraints or the objects shoved up inside me.”
+“Just because you don’t believe it, doesn’t mean it can’t happen.”
+Travis’ aggravation seeped through his otherwise exhausted disposition.
+“That’s exactly why I never told anyone about it, because no one would fucking believe it was against my will, that I didn’t want the drugs or the restraints or the objects shoved up inside me.”

-Ben regretted his comment.
-Voiced an apology and embraced him tighter.
+Ben kicked himself, voiced an apology, and embraced Travis tighter.
 Insinuating that male rape was a freak occurrence was a mistake.
 Who the fuck am I to assume the statistics of such things? he thought.
 I live in a bubble.
 Sexual assault is sexual assault.
-The images that Travis had just conjured up had made him cringe.
+The images that Travis had just conjured up made him cringe.
 Just as he’d cringed on the driveway listening to the tale.
 Just as he’d continue cringing whenever he thought about it.

-“You should’ve let me go,” Travis stated, referring to his foolish attempt earlier to drive off into the night in search of Eric.
-Having caught wind of his intentions, Ben had reached inside the truck and snatched the keys right out of the ignition, shoving them down his pants, informing Travis that the only place he was going was straight to the bunkhouse.
-Seeking revenge in his current state of mind would have been a huge mistake.
+“You should’ve let me go,” Travis said.
+Of course he was referring to his foolish attempt to drive off into the night in search of Eric, which Ben had promptly prevented by reaching inside the truck and snatching the keys out of the ignition.
+Travis seeking revenge in his current state of mind would have been a huge mistake.

 Travis had argued for only seconds, simply because he was too exhausted by then to wrestle Ben to the ground in search of his keys.
-But he hadn’t heeded Ben’s instructions to go straight to the bunkhouse.
-Instead, he’d strapped on his mask of stoicism to return to the family gathering on the back deck – ever the scrupulous Cooper boy, the pillar of strength, the heroic one able to swallow down sorrow like hot tar and still retain a smile for everyone.
+But instead of going straight to the bunkhouse, he’d strapped on his mask of stoicism to return to the family gathering on the back deck – ever the scrupulous Cooper boy, the pillar of strength, the heroic one able to swallow down sorrow like hot tar and still retain a smile for everyone.

 In contrast, Katy had excused herself at the driveway and retreated up to her room, heartbroken and sick and in need of a good cry.
 Undoubtedly, it would take the girl a while to come to terms with the harsh reality of her boy-crush, but at least now she knew the truth, as sordid and deplorable and unforgivable as it was.
 Ben hoped the experience would also give her clarity on other points of contention, like her unpredictable and unwarranted attitude towards him.
 All he wanted was to focus his efforts on Travis without having to worry about what the young sister had in store for him around every corner.